WohlSoft/Moondust-Devkit-Help/EditWorld/LevelEntranceProperties.md

 **Always visible** - with this option the level point will be displayed always.
 If this flag disabled, level point will be shown only when player open path to them.

 **Game start point** - the important option which needed for definition of the player initial position on game begin.
-This point must exist on the world map if you creating the world map based episode (if you creating hub-based episode, this point is not need).
+This point must exist on the world map if you're creating the world map based episode (if you're creating hub-based episode, this point is not need).

 **Level file** - defining the target level file.

 **Level Title** - This is a level title which will be displayed in the game process when player stand over this level item.

 **Enter to door #** - defining the warp Array ID, where player will be entered after start level.
-If value is 0, the player start level from it's default start point.
+If value is 0, the player start level from its default start point.

 **Open paths by exits** - defining the <span class="ref_result">condition for open path per each side of level point.</span>

-**Goto coorditanes** - If these values are set, this point will teleport playable character to defined location.
+**Goto coordinates** - If these values are set, this point will teleport playable character to defined location.
 Also you can select target point in the interactive mode when you press the "Set" button.